 A change in your residency and fee payment status to non-resident will lead to the required repayment of your award for any enrollment period in which you are no longer classified as a resident and received a Lottery Tuition Assistance Award.

-The information on this document is subject to change by either the South Carolina Legislature or the Commission on Higher Education.
-You may view the most recent guidelines for the Lottery Tuition Assistance Program on the Internet at: www.che400.state.sc.us.
-Click on Student Services and select "Lottery Tuition Assistance Program”.
+This information is subject to change by either the South Carolina Legislature or the Commission on Higher Education.
+You may view the most recent guidelines for Scholarships and Grants for SC Residents by visiting SC Commission on Higher Education.
+CLICK HERE for additional information.